sourcery-ai-experiments/pay-theory-documentation/docs/sdk/javascript/functions.md

 The function returns a Promise that will contain `true` if the transaction was cancelled successfully or an [`ERROR`](#error-response) Response.

-Once you click cancel the transaction will be cancelled and you will be able to run `transact` again.
+Once you click cancel the transaction will be cancelled, and you will be able to run `transact` again.

 ***
 ## tokenizePaymentMethod